SiNa88/MAPO/README.md

     ```systemctl status docker```

-## Docker base image and the application
+## Base image of Docker and the application

 We instantiate a Docker image by starting an Ubuntu:14.04 base image.
 We installed SysBench through the system package manager on the containerized devices.